dotnet/docs-maui/docs/platform-integration/device/geocoding.md

 ---
 title: "Geocoding"
-description: "Learn how to use the .NET MAUI Geocoding class in the Microsoft.Maui.Devices.Sensors namespace.
-This class provides APIs to both geocode a placemark to a positional coordinate, and reverse geocode coordinates to a placemark." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IGeocoding interface in the Microsoft.Maui.Devices.Sensors namespace.
+This interface provides APIs to both geocode a placemark to a positional coordinate, and reverse geocode coordinates to a placemark." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices", "Microsoft.Maui.Devices.Sensors"]
 ---